IHE/ITI.PCF/input/pagecontent/volume-1.md

 #### 1:53.1.1.4 Consent Enforcement Point

 The **Consent Enforcement Point** enforces consent decisions made by the **Consent Authorization Server**.
 This includes deny, permit, and permit with filtering of results.
-The **Consent Enforcement Point** must be grouped with an **IUA Resource Server** and is invoked when the authorization token includes consent based rules to be enforced.
+The **Consent Enforcement Point** must be grouped with an **IUA Resource Server** and is invoked when the authorization token includes consent-based rules to be enforced.

 ### 1:53.1.2 Transaction Descriptions